PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 The log viewer allows for sorting and filtering the log as well as viewing the details of a particular log entry.

-.. todo:: Add screenshots to illustrate the process

 Clearing the Workflow Log
 -------------------------

 Clearing the workflow log may be desirable from time to time.
 From the log viewer, select the **Clear Log** button.
 This will clear the workflow log which will also remove the log entries from the project level log too.

-.. todo:: Add screenshots to illustrate the process

 Viewing the Workflow Report
 ---------------------------